-It is sweet, has a complex flavor full of roasted salty nuttiness, is amazingly smooth and creamy, and is just as addicting as the nuts used in the making.
 Why are pistachios so fun and delicious to eat?
 I have no idea, but they are no less wonderful swimming in creamy sweetness either.
 Plan on having double the pistachios that the recipes calls for on hand because I guarantee you’ll pop plenty in your mouth while shelling them.

 You can check out 10 naturally green foods that I blogged about last year and don’t forget to see what all of the other ladies are up to this month too!

 And behold the beauty also know as pistachio gelato:

 My recipe was adapted from and inspired the most by this gelato recipe.

 How is gelato different than ice cream?

 In Italian the word for ice cream is gelato.
 The two are made with similar ingredients, just different proportions of them.
 Gelato is more dense than ice cream.

 Can I reduce the amount of sugar when making gelato?

 Yes!
 If you like a less sweet dessert reduce the sugar by 1/4 of a cup.

 What are the health benefits of pistachio nuts?